blakestickland/code-quiz/README.md

 To Do:
 * make files: yes

-* use Krishna's suggestions for quiz questions and answers
+* use Krishna's suggestions for quiz questions and answers: yes

 * use "contact page" from Unit 4 Day 2 @22:45 in video for entering name for Highest Score